NASIG

 Backups

-Make sure you are following standard best practices for backing up your data.
-There should be at least three copies of the files, preferably on at least two different types of media, with at least one copy off- site (i.e. in different physical locations) or cloud-based.
+Backups are snapshots or full copies of a work.
+These copies are ideally refreshed periodically.
+However, they do not involve archival or curation activities to ensure ongoing integrity, access, usability, or understandability of materials.
+It is essential to follow the best standard practices for backing up your data.
+There should be at least three copies of the files, preferably on at least two different types of media, with at least one copy off-site (i.e. in different physical locations) or cloud-based storage.
+It is best to have a digital preservation strategy in addition to back-ups.

 Internet Archive (IA)

-As awareness in preservation grows, the number of archiving services has grown with it.
-Today, regional and national initiatives, some led by research library consortia, now operate alongside large third party archiving agency services with global reach.
+As awareness about the need for digital preservation grows, the choice of archiving services has grown with it.
+Today, regional and national initiatives, some led by research library consortia, now operate alongside large third party archiving agency services with a global reach.
+Participating in these services or initiatives can be part of your preservation strategy.
+The following are more established methods of digital preservation.

 Global LOCKSS Network (GLN)

-PLNs such as MetaArchive or the PKP PLN (which is for anyone using Open Journal Systems (OJS) software) typically preserve content either from one type of software or a specific geographic area.
+The PLN typically preserves content either from one type of software or a specific geographic area.
 PLNs may also preserve any digital content, not only books and journals.
-If you use OJS, please opt in to the PKP PLN.
-MetaArchive is expanding services beyond PLN.
-LOCKSS has a list of additional PLNs listed by LOCKSS.
+LOCKSS has a list of additional PLNs.

 CLOCKSS